Block Ads & Malvertising on pfSense Using pfBlockerNG (DNSBL)

 Forcing DNSBL feed updates

-Next, go over to the Update tab within pfBlockerNG.
+Anytime you make changes, you can either wait for the next update or you can force the changes yourself.
+To force the changes, go over to the Update tab within pfBlockerNG.
 Heed the warning in the first red box and make sure you are not going to run the updates near the time your cron job would automatically run.
-If the countdown timer is less than 3 minutes, I would not recommend running it and instead just wait for the system to run it automatically.
+If the countdown timer is less than 5 minutes, I would not recommend running it and instead just wait for the system to run it automatically.
 Assuming you are good on the time, go ahead and click the ‘Run’ button.
 You will see progress updates in the gray window below including the number of domains downloaded for each list, when the list was last updated, etc. Also note that pfBlockerNG is smart enough to check for and eliminate duplicate DNS (# Dups) entries between the lists.

 [ Spam404 ] Reload [ 05/29/18 16:20:07 ] . completed .. ---------------------------------------------------------------------- Orig.
 Unique # Dups # White # TOP1M Final ---------------------------------------------------------------------- 7066 7064 62 0 0 7002 ---------------------------------------------------------------------- [ SFS_Toxic_BD ] Reload [ 05/29/18 16:20:08 ] . completed .. ---------------------------------------------------------------------- Orig.
 Unique # Dups # White # TOP1M Final ---------------------------------------------------------------------- 14244 14242 6 0 0 14236 ---------------------------------------------------------------------- [ VXVault ] Reload [ 05/29/18 16:20:09 ] . completed .. ---------------------------------------------------------------------- Orig.
 Unique # Dups # White # TOP1M Final ---------------------------------------------------------------------- 85 62 58 0 0 4 ---------------------------------------------------------------------- Saving DNSBL database... completed ------------------------------------------------------------------------ Assembling DNSBL database... completed [ 05/29/18 16:20:14 ] Reloading Unbound Resolver..... completed [ 05/29/18 16:20:17 ] DNSBL update [ 158481 | PASSED ]... completed [ 05/29/18 16:20:18 ] ------------------------------------------------------------------------ ===[ GeoIP Process ]============================================ ===[ IPv4 Process ]================================================= ===[ IPv6 Process ]================================================= ===[ Aliastables / Rules ]========================================== No changes to Firewall rules, skipping Filter Reload No Changes to Aliases, Skipping pfctl Update ===[ FINAL Processing ]===================================== [ Original IP count ] [ 0 ] ===[ DNSBL Domain/IP Counts ] =================================== 158481 total 43442 /var/db/pfblockerng/dnsbl/hpHosts_ATS.txt 20749 /var/db/pfblockerng/dnsbl/MDS.txt 14641 /var/db/pfblockerng/dnsbl/EasyList.txt 14597 /var/db/pfblockerng/dnsbl/Cameleon.txt 14236 /var/db/pfblockerng/dnsbl/SFS_Toxic_BD.txt 9660 /var/db/pfblockerng/dnsbl/SWC.txt 8466 /var/db/pfblockerng/dnsbl/CCT_BD.txt 7738 /var/db/pfblockerng/dnsbl/Abuse_URLBL.txt 7002 /var/db/pfblockerng/dnsbl/Spam404.txt 4529 /var/db/pfblockerng/dnsbl/Abuse_urlhaus.txt 2592 /var/db/pfblockerng/dnsbl/MDS_Immortal.txt 2255 /var/db/pfblockerng/dnsbl/D_Me_ADs.txt 1899 /var/db/pfblockerng/dnsbl/Abuse_DOMBL.txt 1470 /var/db/pfblockerng/dnsbl/ISC_SDL.txt 1081 /var/db/pfblockerng/dnsbl/MDL.txt 1071 /var/db/pfblockerng/dnsbl/D_Me_Malv.txt 930 /var/db/pfblockerng/dnsbl/MVPS.txt 611 /var/db/pfblockerng/dnsbl/BBC_DC2.txt 495 /var/db/pfblockerng/dnsbl/SBL_ADs.txt 402 /var/db/pfblockerng/dnsbl/Adaway.txt 312 /var/db/pfblockerng/dnsbl/Yoyo.txt 140 /var/db/pfblockerng/dnsbl/Ponmocup.txt 45 /var/db/pfblockerng/dnsbl/Botvrij_Dom.txt 42 /var/db/pfblockerng/dnsbl/Abuse_Zeus_BD.txt 28 /var/db/pfblockerng/dnsbl/D_Me_Tracking.txt 23 /var/db/pfblockerng/dnsbl/Malc0de.txt 21 /var/db/pfblockerng/dnsbl/H3X_1M.txt 4 /var/db/pfblockerng/dnsbl/VXVault.txt 0 /var/db/pfblockerng/dnsbl/D_Me_Malw.txt ====================[ DNSBL Last Updated List Summary ]============== Jul 31 2015 D_Me_Tracking Mar 9 2016 D_Me_ADs Jan 20 18:32 Adaway